TomaszRewak/dash-dynamic-images/README.md

 # How it works

-Whenever an `image_callback` is registered, the library performs two actions:
+Whenever an `image_callback` is registered, the library performs two operations:

-- Registers a `flask` route with a path of `/image_generator/{unique_guid}.png` that generates and serves images whenever called.
+- It registers a `flask` route with a path of `/image_generator/{unique_guid}.png` that generates and serves images whenever invoked.
-- Registers a standard `Dash` callback that produces and returns a parametrized (through the query string) image url based on the `image_callback` input values.
+- It registers a standard `Dash` callback that produces and returns a parametrized (through the query string) image url based on the `image_callback` input values.

-So in practice, whenever one of the `image_callback` input parameters are changed, a new url is generated and inserted into the `src` property of the `Img` element, which in orders triggers a process of requesting and producing of a new image.
+In practice, whenever one of the `image_callback` input parameters change, a new url is generated and inserted into the `src` property of the `Img` element, which in orders triggers a process of requesting and producing a new image.

 # Motivation

-This library aims at simplifying the process described in the previous section do that it can be described through a single line of a python code.
+This library aims at simplifying the process described in the previous section so that it can be achieved through a single line of a python code.